-Your advisor will make contact with you in the first 2 weeks of the semester to arrange an informal group session.
+Once assigned, your your advisor will make contact with you within 1-2 weeks to arrange an informal group session.
 At this meeting, your advisor will outline the expectations for future meetings.
 The second meeting will be a 1-on-1 meeting mid-semester.
-It is your responsibility to initiate this meeting in week 6 of the first semester.
+It is your responsibility to initiate this meeting in week 7 of the first semester.
 Thereafter, you are encouraged to meet with your advisor once a semester.
 You are encouraged to take responsibility for maintaining regular contact.